Oil steady as investors weigh U.S. rate fears, firmer seasonal demand

 Meanwhile, strengthening U.S. gasoline demand was helping to stabilise prices ahead of the Memorial Day holiday weekend, which is considered the start of the U.S. summer driving season.

-All eyes are now on the Organization of the Petroleum Exporting Countries and allies, together called OPEC+, set to meet on June 1, where they are expected to discuss whether to extend voluntary oil output cuts of 2.2 million barrels per day.
+All eyes are now on the Organization of the Petroleum Exporting Countries and its allies, together called OPEC+, and their meeting on June 1 to discuss whether to extend voluntary oil output cuts of 2.2 million barrels per day.

-"The market is also tentative about taking an aggressive positioning ahead of next week’s OPEC meeting, where supply policy will be discussed," ANZ analysts added.
-(Reporting by Georgina McCartney in Houston and Jeslyn Lerh in Singapore; Editing by Sonali Paul)
+"The market is also tentative about taking an aggressive positioning ahead of next week's OPEC meeting, where supply policy will be discussed," the ANZ analysts said.

+(Reporting by Georgina McCartney in Houston and Jeslyn Lerh in Singapore; Editing by Sonali Paul and Tom Hogue)